Wedding photography tips Shoot Great Wedding Photos15 March 2020

 7: If you feel you could do with some photographic inspiration or ideas, browse a wedding magazine or check out a talented wedding photographer’s Instagram feed to get some ideas.
 I sometimes browse Unsplash which has stacks of really great photos that are beautifully retouched!

-These are only but a few of the common problems I encounter when retouching wedding photographs, I hope this post has been of some use to you.
+These are only but a few of the common problems I encounter when retouching wedding photographs, I hope these wedding photography tips have been of some use to you.
 Feel free to contact me if you need any advice with when shooting a wedding.